Vodafone Fiji: Digitally Connecting People in the Pacific

 “We are empowering our customers to protect themselves against potential scams and fraudulent schemes.
 This helps us build confidence in our product for people to feel confident their funds are secure with us.”

-Hawk: The importance of digital education
+Hawk: The importance of financial crime detection

 In order for customers to most effectively protect their financial assets, Vodafone Fiji is eager to advocate for the importance of mobile education.
 When it comes to fraud, it is vital that customers are aware of the signs and are able to report activity as it is happening so it can be mitigated.